Ascending aortic aneurysm

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 Ascending aortic aneurysms are the most common subtype of thoracic aortic aneurysms and may be true or false aneurysms.

 Ascending aortic aneurysms represent 60% of thoracic aortic aneurysms.

 Typically ascending aortic aneurysms are an incidental finding and the patient is asymptomatic.
 Rarely, the patient may present with symptoms and signs of rupture (e.g. pain, hypotension).

-Ascending aortic aneurysms are defined as a permanent dilatation of the ascending aorta with a diameter ≥1.5 times the expected normal diameter or an ascending aortic diameter ≥5 cm 7.
+Ascending aortic aneurysms are defined as a permanent dilatation of the ascending aorta ≥1.5 times the expected normal diameter or ≥5 cm in people <60 years.
+An ascending aortic diameter ≥4 cm is considered dilatation 7.

 True aneurysms can result from a wide variety of conditions:

 False aneurysms are seen in the setting of trauma, particularly deceleration injuries, as well as potentially post-thoracic aortic surgery.

 Ascending aortic aneurysms may manifest as a widening of the aortic or mediastinal silhouettes.
 The ascending aorta usually does not form part of the right cardiomediastinal margin in the first five decades.
 If it does, suspect dilatation or aneurysm formation.